What are the benefits of participating in the UTSC Undergraduate Research and Creative Forum?

 What is the application process and timelines?

-- Abstracts and creative statements cannot exceed 300 words.
-Refer to the FAQs for additional guidance on what to include in the abstract and creative statement.
+Summaries cannot exceed 300 words.
+Refer to the FAQs for additional guidance on what to include in your summary.

-- Ask your faculty supervisor / instructor to complete the faculty support form in order to be eligible.
+2. Ask your faculty supervisor / instructor to complete and submit the faculty support form.
+Student submissions must be accompanied by a faculty support form to be eligible.

-Finalists will also be invited participate in dedicated scholarly communications and presentation skills workshops and drop-in support sessions in March 2023 (dates to be confirmed).
+Finalists will also be invited participate in dedicated scholarly communications and presentation skills workshops and drop-in support sessions in March 2025 (dates and further information will be provided to the finalists).
 Students are also encouraged to work with their liaison librarians throughout the process.

 I am a finalist, what do I need to submit for the Forum?

-Finalists will be expected to present a research poster or creative display summarizing their work.
+Finalists will be expected to present their displays summarizing their work to a generalist audience.

 Finalists will receive additional information by email upon their acceptance to the Forum.